briansfrank/proto/src/testData2/tests/readme.md

   - **verifyTypes**: convenience to verify a list of types
   - **verifyData**: verify the data value from compileData

+Any test that uses a qname from `compileLib` can assume the library is called "test" (but in reality it is likely something like "temp123").

 # Test Steps

 ## loadLib